How to Write the Perfect Investment Memo

 Use the YC Investment Memo Template to kick off your next fundraise.
 Give it a try here.

-One tool we’ve seen pop up more frequently in the last few weeks are strategic memos.
+An investment memo is a clear way to layout and “pitch” your company to potential investors.
 Memos are a clear and concise document to lay out strategic vision, rationale, and expectations for an investment, project, product, or strategy.
 For the sake of this post we will largely be discussing how investment memos can be leveraged to help your company raise capital.

 Why are investment memos important?

-Investments memos are a powerful tool that can be used to power fundraising narratives, project guidelines, product pitches, and much more.
+Investment memos are a powerful tool that can be used to power fundraising narratives, project guidelines, product pitches, and much more.
 They are becoming an increasingly important tool as communication continues to move to digital mediums.

-Memos are an easy way for stakeholders to form conviction around an idea.
+Memos are an easy way for stakeholders to form convictions around an idea.
 This is especially true when it comes to sharing an investment memo with potential investors but also holds true when using a memo for a product or strategic decision.

 When it comes to using investment memos for attracting investment it can be a great tool to build relationships.
-As we’ve mentioned in the past, venture fundraising is largely a relationship building game.
+As we’ve mentioned in the past, venture fundraising is largely a relationship-building game.
 By being able to clearly articulate why someone should invest in your startup, investors will be able to build conviction (as mentioned above) and move on.
 This not only helps you get a quick answer but also demonstrates that you value their time and sets an expectation for communication moving forward.

 Pitch Deck vs. Memo